Thank you to the Hudson Institute for hosting me today.

 Worse yet, the international community backpedaled on the consensus that Iran’s missiles and nukes should go hand in hand.

-UN Security Council Resolution 2231, which formally endorsed the Iran deal and superseded Resolution 1929, contained deluded language that came as welcome news to the Iranians, who lobbied hard for it.
+UN Security Council Resolution 2231, which formally endorsed the Iran deal and superseded Resolution 1929, contained diluted language that came as welcome news to the Iranians, who lobbied hard for it.

 As the resolution now states, Iran is simply “called upon not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons.”